massun-onibakuchi/perp-sdk/README.md

 # Perpetual Protocol V2 SDK

-🛠 An JavaScript SDK for interacting with the Perpetual V2
+🛠 An JavaScript SDK for interacting with the Perpetual Protocol V2

+[Perpetual Protocol](https://perp.com/) is an on-chain perpetual futures DEX with deep liquidity and builder-ready composability.

 ### Features